shadowbq/robust-atd/README.md

 Robust ATD CLI tools
 ================

-"Robust" is a set of tools to leverage the CLI of the Intel Security ATD appliance.
+"Robust" is a set of tools to leverage the HTTPS REST API of the Intel Security ATD 3.x appliance.

 ## Important

 This is *not a supported or official application of Intel Security*.
-This work is based off of published documentation for integrating with the ATD REST API.
+This work is based off of publicly available published documentation for integrating with the ATD REST API.

-A modified Fork of atdcli.py (Carlos Munoz - 2014) is included.
+A modified Fork of atdcli.py (Carlos Munoz - 2014) is also included.

 ## Install

 ~~pip install robust-atd~~

-Note: robust-atd is not public nor published on pypi at this time.
+Note: robust-atd is not published on pypi at this time.

 ## PKG Download & Manual Install Alternative